OSGeo/gdal/doc/source/programs/gdal_vector_partition.rst

 Standard Options
 ----------------

+.. collapse:: Details

     .. option:: --append

         Whether the output directory must be opened in append mode.
 Implies that it already exists and that the output format supports appending.

         This mode is useful when adding new features to an already an existing partitioned dataset.

     .. include:: gdal_options/co_vector.rst

     .. include:: gdal_options/if.rst

     .. include:: gdal_options/lco.rst

     .. include:: gdal_options/oo.rst

     .. include:: gdal_options/of_vector.rst

     .. include:: gdal_options/overwrite.rst

     .. include:: gdal_options/skip_errors.rst

 Examples
 --------